 Terms & Conditions Apply

-The competition ends at midnight on Friday 30th October, and we will announce the winner on social media around midday on Saturday 31st October 2020.
+The competition ends at midnight on Friday 29th October, and we will announce the winner on social media as soon as we have looked through your amazing entries!

 The prize is non-transferable and no cash alternative will be accepted.

 Choose your pumpkin carefully.
 Do you need one with a flattish front for your design or would some lumps and bumps add some character?